johnstonbl01/generator-clementinesjs/CONTRIBUTING.md

 - The commit message should say "(fixes#1234)" at the end of the description if it takes care of an existing issue (1234 should be replaced with the issue number)
 - Be sure to make small, purposeful pull requests.
 Large pull requests with multiple changes may be closed without merging.
 - All changes must have accompanying tests.
+- All changes must have any impacted documentation updated.
 - Follow the code conventions.